Skip to main content

 The primary function of aromatase inhibitors is to drastically lower the amount of estrogen circulating in the body.
 In postmenopausal women, while the ovaries have ceased their primary estrogen production, other tissues, particularly adipose (fat) tissue, continue to convert androgens into estrogen via an enzyme called aromatase.

 AIs block this enzyme, effectively cutting off this peripheral source of estrogen.
 This is a crucial mechanism in managing hormone receptor-positive breast cancer, as it starves cancer cells of the estrogen they need to grow.
-This deliberate, therapeutic suppression of estrogen is what leads to the you may experience.
+This deliberate, therapeutic suppression of estrogen is what leads to the side effects you may experience.

-Bone density can decrease because estrogen is a key regulator of bone turnover. may arise because estrogen helps to modulate inflammation and maintain fluid balance within the joints.
+Bone density can decrease because estrogen is a key regulator of bone turnover.
+Joint pain may arise because estrogen helps to modulate inflammation and maintain fluid balance within the joints.
 The experience is a direct, physiological consequence of the treatment’s intended and life-preserving action.
 By understanding this, we can move from a position of passive endurance to one of active, informed management.

 Aromatase inhibitors work by blocking an enzyme that produces estrogen in tissues outside of the ovaries, a key strategy in treating certain types of breast cancer.